ealvarezj/DataScience-Portfolio/data_analysis_projects.md

 ## 1. Using SQL to answer business questions. [[more here!]](/DataScience-Portfolio/Projects/sql_advanced)

-In this project I analyzed data from a music store saved as an `SQLite database` using only SQL and some python code for creating database connection functions and visualizations.
+In this project I analyzed data from a music store saved as a `SQLite database` using only SQL and some python code for creating database connection functions and visualizations.

 ## 2. Exploring Ebay Kleinanzeigen car sales data. [[more here!]](/DataScience-Portfolio/Projects/ebay_kleinanzeigen)